Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 # Method

-In line with the principle of parsimony, the modelling approach was to start simple by reporting key statistics about changes in cycle commuting in England before progressing to a regression model.
+In line with the principle of parsimony, the modelling approach was to start simply, by reporting key statistics about changes in cycle commuting in England, before progressing to a regression model.
 <!-- before few variables) and move to analyse higher resolution spatial datasets as the analysis progressed.-->